 Teamwork exists so that a group of individuals with a diverse set of skills and talents can work together towards a common goal.
 It is crucial to work with other teammates to share ideas, improve each other’s work and help one another to form a good team.

-- Awareness: In teamwork, it is important that you hone your ability to be aware of the team dynamic at all times.
+In teamwork, it is important that you hone your ability to be aware of the team dynamic at all times.
 For example, if one person is dominating the conversation or does not allow others to share ideas, it is important that balance is restored so each teammate to contribute evenly.
 Alternatively, if one person tends to be more shy or hesitant to share ideas, it is important to create space so that all teammates feel comfortable to contribute their unique skills and abilities.

 How to improve your teamwork skills

 While it can take time and work to improve soft skills such as teamwork, it is certainly possible to build these qualities.
 Here are a few steps you can take to improve your teamwork skills: